 Truth, Religion, Spirituality and Wild Conspiracies

 As a child, I wanted to have a ‘truth machine’ that would always give me true answers.
-I imagined it as a navy colour slot machine shaped box, with yellow writing on a dark computer screen.
-Truth meant a lot back then—being correct carried weight.
+I even had an image for it — a navy colour slot machine shaped box, with yellow writing on a dark computer screen.
+Truth, being correct meant a lot back then, in my culture at least.
 But today, truth seems to have no value at all.
-It’s as if reason and truth have been replaced with whatever looks, sounds and sells best, or whatever someone chooses to believe.
+It’s as if it has been replaced with whatever looks, sounds, and sells best, or whatever someone chooses to believe.
 If they believe it, it is true (to them).
 So, we can all have our separate versions of truth and reality, constantly enforced by online echo chambers.
 Why do so many Trump supporters still believe the election was rigged even after all of the legal challenges were thrown out by the courts, including the Supreme Court, of which three out of nine justices were Trump’s appointees?
 Is it because they already decided what they believe and it won’t change no matter the evidence?

-Next question is what happens when politics and religion merge, as in the case of White Christian Nationalists who think that Capitol is where God’s will for the nation should be enacted and that faith requires them to retake their country?
-Judging from the comments on Breitbart‘s Facebook page, it is not terribly far fetched to conclude that many of Trump’s followers see him as a leader sanctioned by God.
+The next question is what happens when politics and religion merge, as in the case of White Christian Nationalists who think that Capitol is where God’s will for the nation should be enacted and that faith requires them to retake their country?
+Judging from the comments on Breitbart‘s Facebook page, it is not terribly far-fetched to conclude that many of Trump’s followers see him as a leader sanctioned by God.
 Is this not the definition of theocracy?
 This is how religion is weaponized to justify intolerance and discrimination to the point of violence.

 Neoliberal Capitalism — From US to UK and beyond